mmbman/Katagiri/1979-06-14-Fukanzazengi-Lecture6.md

 ##### 48:25

 Dogen Zenji says that's why "... it cannot be fully known by the practicing or realizing of supernatural power either."
 Even though you can fly in the air, you cannot understand this kind of zazen, okay? *[he laughs]* Or, Dogen Zenji says, "It must be deportment beyond man's hearing and seeing."
 If you see zazen after your zazen, that is [an] image of zazen, it is not real zazen.
-Deportment means behavior, which is called zazen.
-In Japanese we call it Igi[?].
-(Probably [Igi 威儀](https://www.wordhippo.com/what-is/the-meaning-of/japanese-word-0d45dfac78c794d7b6efef7af8dee3925de5d40b.html) – dignity; dignified manner; majesty) The "I" (pronounced "Ee") of igi means "majestical and awe-inspiring".
+Deportment means the behavior which is called zazen.
+In Japanese we call it igi.
+(Pronounced "ee-jee", more or less.
+Probably [igi 威儀](https://www.wordhippo.com/what-is/the-meaning-of/japanese-word-0d45dfac78c794d7b6efef7af8dee3925de5d40b.html) – dignity; dignified manner; majesty.)
+The "i" of igi means "majestic and awe-inspiring".
 Majestic, very majestic.
 "Gi" of Igi means fitting into, or mention of, the truth.
 That is form, your behavior.
 That is deportment.
 Here it says "deportment", but originally we use "igi".
 Usually we use "behavior", but that behavior is "igi" in Buddhism, because that behavior has a sense of majesty, and also a sense of the awe-inspiring.
 Fitting into the [wisdom or rhythm] of the truth.
 That is your behavior.

 ##### 50:30